Sxnan/SimpleStereo/README.txt

 DP_main.m - compute disparity using dynamic programing

-To do quantitative evaluation, run quantitative_evaluation.m It will take the result in the result folder and compute the root mean square to the groud true.
+To do quantitative evaluation, run quantitative_evaluation.m It will take the result in the result folder and compute the root mean square to the ground truth.